cleste-pome/SparseMVC/README.md

 ## 4. 🙏Acknowledgments

-Our proposed SparseMVC draws inspiration from the works of [SCMVC](https://github.com/SongwuJob/SCMVC),  [SDMVC](https://github.com/SubmissionsIn/SDMVC) and [CPSPAN](https://github.com/jinjiaqi1998/CPSPAN).
+Our proposed SparseMVC draws inspiration from the works of [SCMVC](https://github.com/SongwuJob/SCMVC),  [SDMVC](https://github.com/SubmissionsIn/SDMVC), [MVCAN](https://github.com/SubmissionsIn/MVCAN) and [CPSPAN](https://github.com/jinjiaqi1998/CPSPAN).
 We would like to thank the authors for their valuable contributions.
+I would also like to thank my colleagues Xiao He and Zhenglai Li for their valuable guidance.

 ## 5.Citation